Birmingham Snow Hill railway station: Rebirth

 In 1999, the line to Wolverhampton was reopened as a light rail (tram) line, the Midland Metro.

-Work began on a new entrance on Livery Street to give commuters access to the lower Snow Hill and Jewellery Quarter part of the city centre in 2005, but it did not open for business until March 2011.
-The work had a projected cost of £9.94 million, but due to Centro's failure to apply for planning permission, and severe technical difficulties, the cost rose to at least £17 million.
-Although construction and interior finishes' works were largely complete by December 2010, legal disputes between London Midland, Network Rail and Centro caused delay to the opening of the entrance by over a year.
+Work began on a new entrance on Livery Street in 2005, to serve the lower Snow Hill and Jewellery Quarter part of the city centre, but it did not open until March 2011.
+It had a projected cost of £9.94 million, but due to Centro's failure to apply for planning permission, and severe technical difficulties, the cost rose to at least £17 million.
+Although construction and interior finishing were largely complete by December 2010, legal disputes between London Midland, Network Rail and Centro caused delay to the opening of the entrance by over a year.

 The former tram terminus platform is intended to be returned for use for mainline trains as a fourth platform.
-However as of September 2020, little work has been conducted other than disconnecting and partial lifting of the former tram line.
-The fourth platform is now expected to be completed by 2026.
+However as of September 2020, little work had been conducted other than disconnecting and partial lifting of the former tram line.
+The fourth platform is now expected to be completed during 2026.